Skip to content

 For a small company, the solution might be as simple as including a clone of their hard drives -- basically an exact duplicate of their computer contents that they can immediately start using while their original hard drive is repaired or replaced.

 A larger enterprise often needs more complexity in the systems, but fortunately, there are even more options for providing redundancy.
 Enterprise-grade computer hardware includes features that allow you to repair critical components without even turning off the machine.
-Cloud-based services mean entire systems can be run off-site.
+And cloud-based services mean entire systems can be run offsite.

 The business continuity plan for your company needs to account for the full range of possible risks and what you’re willing to do to manage those risks.